aqsashlux/Daosworldprice/README.md

 ```

 ## Available Commands
-- `/start` - Get started with the bot
+- `/start` - Get started with the bot and see available commands
-- `/tokens` - List all active tokens
+- `/tokens` - List all active Daos World tokens
-- `/price <ticker>` - Get price information for a specific token
+- `/price <ticker>` - Get price information for a specific Daos World token
-- `/info <ticker>` - Get detailed information about a token
+- `/info <ticker>` - Get detailed information about a token including contract and social links

 ## How It Works
 1. The bot connects to Telegram and listens for user commands
-2. When a command is received, it fetches data from DexScreener API
+2. When a command is received, it fetches token data from Daos World API
+3. Additional market data is fetched from DexScreener API
-3. The data is processed and formatted for user-friendly display
+4. The data is processed and formatted for user-friendly display
-4. Information is sent back to the user through Telegram
+5. Information is sent back to the user through Telegram

 ## Features in Detail
-- Price tracking for multiple tokens
+- Price tracking for Daos World tokens
 - Market cap monitoring
 - Liquidity analysis
 - 24-hour volume tracking
 - Custom price alerts
-- Token information lookup
+- Token information lookup including:
+  - Contract addresses
+  - Pool information
+  - Creator details
+  - Social media links

 ## Contributing
 Contributions are welcome!
 Please follow these steps: